tenancy/docs/docs/hyn/5.2/concepts.md

 The principle of multi tenancy is about a single instance of software running on a server and serving multiple tenants.
-The interpretation of such a tenancy application is quite divers.
+The interpretation of such a tenancy application is quite diverse.

-Hyn tenancy is focused to provide a drop-in solution for Laravel without sacrificing flexibility or hacks of the Laravel ecosystem.
+Hyn tenancy is focused on providing a drop-in solution for Laravel without sacrificing flexibility or hacks of the Laravel ecosystem.

 Make sure you understand that the `Website` model is the subject of tenancy.